waynewbishop/swift-algorithms/book/chapters/06_linked_lists.md

 3. Music playlists
 4. Browser's forward and backward navigation

-## Comparison with Other Data Structures
+## Comparison with other data structures

 While linked lists offer flexibility in insertions and deletions, they have some drawbacks compared to arrays: